WestDRI/wgpages/content/julia1/julia-09-persistent-arrays.md

 don't explore tightly coupled parallel problems, but these can be implemented using one of the 3 methods above. *Perhaps, I should do a webinar on this topic.*

+Alternatively, you can go back to the basics and use **MPI.jl**, or **ParallelStencil.jl** if you need a parallel PDE solver.

 ## Channels

-Before we study remote channels, let's first look into Julia's Channels.
+Before we study remote channels, let's first look into Julia's local Channels.
 A **Channel** is a data structure that facilitates communication between tasks; they act like pipes/channels.
 Consider a local channel on the control process:

 ```jl
 ch = Channel(2)     # buffered channel of size 2; can take objects of any type